Ultim8Xeno/2DOpenGLRendererExamples/README.md

 First there's a few things you should know:

-- Position/dimension values is in pixels, where (0, 0) is the bottom left of the window
+- Position/dimension values are in pixels, where (0, 0) is the bottom left of the window
-- Colour value is from 0 to 1
+- Colour values are from 0 to 1
 - Rotation values are in degrees
 - Render things in order of lowest z position to highest if you're using transparent images